 Our principles

-The following principles help us manage our web content in a thoughtful way that considers the context of our users while incorporating VA-wide content efforts and tools.
+The following principles help us manage our VA.gov web content in a thoughtful way that considers the context of our users while incorporating modernized, VA-wide digital content and tools.
 All of our processes for content creation, approval, and publication should follow these principles, which are aligned with the VA’s Digital Modernization Strategy -- and with our primary goal of providing excellent service and care to Veterans.

-Understand the Veteran’s journey.
+Understand the Veteran’s patient journey.

 Use words, design, and structure that are easy to understand.